khaledabdel1/todo-project/README.md

 the Problem Domain:
 You are building a ToDo List Web Application, where the Users can display their tasks and check the status for each one.

+auther : khaled amer
+created on 2/23/2023
+Project's Title : todo list
+the Problem Domain:
+You are building a ToDo List Web Application, where the Users can display their tasks and check the status for each one.